pseddonxvi/Home-Assistant-Pico-Wake/README.md

 Designed for Circuit Python version 9

 Import all the files inside the "Pico" folder to your RPi Pico W.
+    - Enter your WiFi network details into the code.py file

 Add the shell command from shellcommand.yaml to your HA configuration.yaml